Outdoor Community Votes for Trails; Invests $500,000 in 37 Hours and 25 Minutes

 “The speed of the response and the numbers in which our members and nonprofit partners engaged in Every Trail Connects just blew us away.
 We wanted to say thanks with an additional $100,000,” said Stritzke.
 “The people who nurture and create access to our trails are heroes within the outdoor community, and we thank them for all they do.”

 The 10 trails involved in Every Trail Connects received thousands of votes to support the meaningful work of nonprofit partners.
 The Mount Columbia Summit Trail in Colorado and the Superior Hiking Trail in Minnesota each secured $75,000, mobilizing 15,000 votes per trail.
-The full and final results, along with details on all of the trails in the program, are available at REI.com/trails.

 During September, the co-op will celebrate trails at REI stores by hosting or promoting stewardship events for National Public Lands Day.
 National Public Lands Day on September 26 is the nation's largest, single-day volunteer effort for public lands, including parks, trails and green space.
 REI will partner with nonprofits to host 48 volunteer events during the month through which employees, members and others will work together to care for trails and outdoor spaces, including events at four national parks.